DeanDodds/MilestoneProject2/README.md

 * As a first time visitor, I want to be able to understand the main purpose of the website.
 * As a first time visitor, i want easily navigate through the website.
 * As a first time visitor, i want the website to allow me to easily track the score of my snooker game.
+* As a first time visitor, i want to beable to see instuctions on how to use the webpage if i need them.

 ### Returning Visitor Goalsand